kanidm/kanidm/windows_integration/README.md

-# Kanidm Windows Client
+# kanidm Windows Client
 Currently the client consists of one part, the Security Support Provider & Authentication Package (SSP/AP).

 ## Building
-The only supported toolchain to build Kanidm's Windows Client is `x86_64-pc-windows-msvc` which requires the MSVC toolchain to be installed.
+The only supported toolchain to build kanidm's Windows Client is `x86_64-pc-windows-msvc` which requires the MSVC toolchain to be installed.
 You can get the toolchain with the Visual Studio Workload `Desktop Development with C++`.
 The toolchain is also available with the same workload in the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).

 ## Installation
 In order for the client to function, all parts must be installed in the correct place and registry values set.
 In the future there will be a powershell script and maybe MSI package to automate this.